 In October 1774, Gov. Thomas Gage dissolved the provincial assembly in Salem.
-The members adjourned to Concord and reorganized themselves as a Provincial Congress on October 7, 1774.
+The members adjourned to Concord and reorganized themselves as a Provincial Congress a few days later.
 John Hancock was president, and the members included Joseph Warren, James Warren, Samuel Adams, Elbridge Gerry, Samuel Osgood and Artemas Ward.
 They became the de facto government of Massachusetts outside of Boston.

 They met in houses and taverns, moving their meeting site often because Hancock and Sam Adams were liable to be arrested.

 On Saturday morning, April 8, 1775, the Provincial Congress met in Cambridge.
 The Committee of the State of the Province passed a resolution to raise and establish an army.
-That afternoon, 96 of the 103 members of the congress voted for the resolution and to send two delegates to the other three colonies (Connecticut, Rhode Island and New Hampshire) to tell them about it.
+That afternoon, 96 of the 103 members of the congress voted for the resolution.
+They also voted to send two delegates to the other three colonies (Connecticut, Rhode Island and New Hampshire) to tell them about it.